ring-lang/ring/documents/README.md

 	Tested using HTML Help Workshop 4.74.8702

+	Note: Update source/conf.py to use the classic theme.

 (8) To generate PDF file, Install MiKTeX (https://miktex.org/download) then LyX (https://www.lyx.org/Download)

 	Tested using MiKTeX 23.4